cesbo/help/src/content/docs/en/astra/streams/index.md

 ## Multi Program Stream

-Multi Program Stream (MPTS) combines multiple channels into one broadcast stream.
+MPTS (Multi Program Stream) combines multiple channels into one broadcast stream.
 Think of it like a cable TV package - instead of sending channels separately, you bundle them together for broadcasting.

 For example, if you have 10 different TV channels, MPTS packages them all into one stream that cable or satellite providers can broadcast to viewers.